AnnaStGermain/Asthetiones/README.md

 # Asthetiones

-Version 0.0.0
+Version 0.0.0 :floppy_disk:

 A simple discord bot.
 This is a personal project to help me learn Java and some of the basics of databases.
 Please expect bugs, and let me know if you find any!

 Things to be implimented:

->Roulette Game
+Roulette Game

->Waifu DataBase
+Waifu DataBase